django-tastypie/django-tastypie/docs/index.rst

 Welcome to Tastypie!
 ====================

-Tastypie is an webservice API framework for Django.
+Tastypie is a webservice API framework for Django.
 It provides a convenient, yet powerful and highly customizable, abstraction for creating REST-style interfaces.